Drug Testing for Ice

 To determine if an employee uses ice at work, companies usually employ the following ice drug testing methods:

 - Urine testing – A urine test can detect ice and its metabolites for several days after the drug has been used.

-- Saliva testing – Fast, accurate, and easy to use, saliva testing detects actual traces of meth in oral fluids rather its metabolites.
-Generally considered less invasive, saliva testing is becoming commonly used by employers for its ice drug testing efforts.
+- Saliva testing – Fast, accurate, and easy to use.
+Saliva testing detects actual traces of meth in oral fluids rather its metabolites.
+Generally less invasive, saliva testing is becoming more and more common for ice drug testing efforts.

 - Hair testing – Meth can show up in a hair test for as long as 90 days, which makes it perfect for detecting evidence of past, historical use.